drop8k/docs/server/installation1.md

 ---

 # Installing Modpacks Using CurseForge App (Windows)
-> This guide assumes you have a legitimate copy of Minecraft Java Edition.

 Modpacks can be installed conveniently and easily using the CurseForge mod launcher.

 This guide is for Windows operating systems.